 However, achieving a seemingly natural flush is one of the harder makeup skills to master.
 First, you have to find your blush shade and then decide if you want a cream or a powder, which leads to the application dilemma — does the blush go over the highlighter or the bronzer?

 Luckily, according to Dedivanovic, the process of finding your perfect blush is actually pretty intuitive.
 "It's all about preference," he explains.
 "When you're looking at a row of blushes, you don't need to get into the nitty-gritty of cool versus warm undertones.
-Find the colours that you gravitate towards.
+Find the colors that you gravitate towards.
 For me, I like earthy tones, so I usually grab muted shades that give a natural look.
-Or, if you're someone who really likes colour and vibrancy, maybe you're playing into the TikTok trends, you're probably going to go for a really bright colour, like a pink or raspberry."
+Or, if you're someone who really likes color and vibrancy, maybe you're playing into the TikTok trends, you're probably going to go for a really bright color, like a pink or raspberry."

 The most important tip of all: smile.
 "I like to use the smile as a guide for where to apply any kind of complexion product, be it bronzer, blush, or highlighter," Dedivanovic recommends for application.
 "I use the smile as a guide because the face is automatically lifted when you smile.
 You want to play up that lift so that when you un-smile your blush is still upward.
 Blend upward and outward.
 I like a little on the nose and then even a little bit on the forehead.
 It's not about being precious and perfect, but making it look natural and effortless."

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.